waylayio/kairosdb/README.md

 ## Building and releasing WAYLAY branch

 The Waylay branch is built using maven.
+For 1.3.0.x versions do checkoud of `1.3.0-waylay` branch before release:

+    $ git checkout 1.3.0-waylay

-Note that the version number includes a patch number (e.g. the "+2" in 1.2.1-waylay+2).
+Note that the version number includes a patch number (e.g. the "+3" in 1.3.0-waylay+1).
 This patch number should be incremented on each release (and the base KairosDB version should remain unchanged).

 To run tests using a local Cassandra installation, run